vitiral/wheat/README.md

 - Expression based language.
 Expressions can "return a value"
 - Macro and const-function first language: many constructs (i.e. generics) don't exist but are solved with macros and insertable types.
-- Supports basic integer, float and pointer types, structs, enums and interfaces, with an extensive std library.
+- Supports all basic integer and floating point types along with structs, enums and pointers.
 - Memorry is RAII with tracking of ownership.
 - Inspired by rust and a [withoutboats blog post](https://boats.gitlab.io/blog/post/notes-on-a-smaller-rust/)